camanoja/proofs/plan/plan.md

 ## Introduction
 - What are Proofs?
-  * A tool for truth; allows us to definitively state whether something is true or not.
+  * A method for deducing truth; allows us to definitively state whether something is true or not.
   * A product of philosophy; deeper than the mathematics that perhaps we are led to believe
   * Allows us to explore the field of mathematics given fundamental tools